hhvm/user-documentation/guides/hack/24-XHP/07-guidelines.md

 @@ guidelines-examples/context.php @@

-**NOTE**: There seems to be a bug with the above example; the propagation of the context to the child is not working correctly.

-Context is only passed down the tree at render time.
+Context is only passed down the tree at render time; this allows you to construct a tree without having to thread through data.
 In general, you should only call `getContext()` in the `render()` method of the child.

+Common uses include:

+ - current user ID
+ - current theme in multi-theme sites
+ - current browser/device type

 ## Don't Add Public Methods to Your XHP Components